Tinea barbae occurs when hair follicles and the skin surface in the beard area are infected with fungus.

 This case of tinea barbae (a fungal infection of the beard area) has pus-filled lesions with crusting.

-Ringworm, Beard (Tinea Barbae)
+Beard Ringworm (Tinea Barbae)

 Tinea barbae, commonly called beard ringworm or barber’s itch, is a fungal infection of the skin, hair, and hair follicles of the beard and mustache area.
 Beard ringworm may be passed on by direct contact with infected people or animals, with contaminated objects, or from the soil.